(banner courtesy of Kevin McBride)

 8) The Observation ingest utility OBS2PCG32 will now ingest & process observation BUFR-formatted files which include METAR & Marine obs, Upper-Air RAOBs, NEXRAD VAD Winds, Profiler obs, Polar satellite and Geostationary satellite sounding obs, satellite-based cloud-track wind obs, QuickScat satellite surface winds, etc.

 If you were not up-to-date with WINGRIDDS v3.0, it is best to just uninstall the WINGRIDDS version you have, download the complete installation & reinstall.
 Of course, if you are a PCGRIDDS32 user or are new to the whole program, just download the complete installation file and follow the installation directions in the WINGRIDDS User Guide.

 So give it a try and see the future of GRIB display and diagnostics!!

 WINGRIDDS Version 4.0 Complete Installation File

 For those who either have WINGRIDDS v3 already installed *or* those who were participating in the Beta testing (THANK YOU!!), just download and unzip the WINGRIDDS 3.0 - 4.0 Update file and unzip it in the WINGRIDDS directory.

 WINGRIDDS 4 Release Notes

-This is the release of WINGRIDDS Version 4.3 Update.
-There are several important bug fixes which came to light after the WINGRIDDS v4.2 release.
+This is the release of WINGRIDDS Version 4.7 Update.
+There are several cosmetic issues which I have been working on & decided to implement them.
 Please be aware that the WINGRIDDS v4.0 needs to be installed before installing v4.7 Update and v4.7 Update includes all files from the previous updates as well..

-Unzip the WINGRIDDS v4.3 Update.zip file in the WINGRIDDS directory and please read the Release Notes.
+Unzip the WINGRIDDS v4.7 Update.zip file in the WINGRIDDS directory and please read the Release Notes.

 WINGRIDDS Documentation (online)